Architectural Engineering, Structural Concentration BSAE / Civil Engineering, Structural Track MS

 Christopher Sales, PhD (University of California, Berkeley).
 Associate Professor.
 Environmental microbiology and biotechnology; biodegradation of environmental contaminants; microbial processes for energy and resource recovery from waste; application of molecular biology, analytical chemistry and bioinformatic techniques to study environmental biological systems.

-Robert Swan Teaching Professor.
+Robert Swan, PhD (Drexel University) Associate Department Head for Undergraduates.
+Teaching Professor.
 Geotechnical and geosynthetic engineering; soil/geosynthetic interaction and performance; laboratory and field geotechnical/geosynthetic testing.

 Sharon Walker, PhD (Yale University) Dean, College of Engineering.
 Distinguished Professor.
-Water quality systems engineering
+Water quality systems engineering; fate and transport of nanomaterials; pathogen adhesion phenomena.

 Michael Waring, PhD (University of Texas at Austin) Department Head, Civil, Architectural, and Environmental Engineering.
-Associate Professor.
-Indoor air quality and building sustainability; indoor particulate matter fate and transport; indoor chemistry and particle formation; secondary impacts of control technologies and strategies.
+Professor.
+Indoor air quality, indoor aerosols, indoor air modeling, indoor chemistry, healthy buildings, and building sustainability intelligent ventilation, air cleaning, indoor disease transmission.

-Jin Wen, PhD (University of Iowa).
+Jin Wen, PhD (University of Iowa) Associate Dean for Research and Innovation, College of Engineering.
 Professor.
-Architectural engineering; Building Energy Efficiency; Intelligent Building; Net-zero Building; and Indoor Air Quality.
+Architectural engineering; Building Energy Efficiency; Intelligent Building; Building-grid integration; Occupant Centric Control; and Indoor Air Quality.

 Emeritus Faculty